 When you create the CNAME, you'll need to fill in a few fields:

-- TTL can be left at the default setting, which is usually 15 minutes.
+TTL can be left at the default settinge

 Will this work with our root domain?
-Negative.
-We only support subdomain redirects.
+No, we only support subdomain redirects.
 That means your custom URL will always look something like learn.company.com (subdomain) instead of company.com/learn (root domain).
+However, you can use www.company.com and set up company.com to redirect to www.company.com.